-In this R tutorial, you are going to learn how to count the number of occurrences in a column.
+In this R tutorial, you will learn how to count the number of occurrences in a column.
 Sometimes, before starting to analyze your data, it may be useful to know how many times a given value occurs in your variables.
 For example, when you have a limited set of possible values that you want to compare, In this case, you might want to know how many there are of each possible value before you carry out your analysis.
 Another example may be that you want to count the number of duplicate values in a column.
-Moreover, if we want to get an overview or information, let us say: how many men and women you have in your data set.
-In Psychological science.
-In this example, it is obligatory that you report the number of men and women in your research articles.
+Moreover, if we want an overview or information, let us say how many men and women you have in your data set.
+In this example, you must report the number of men and women in your research articles.
+Here, you will learn how to count observations in R.

 Outline

 In this post, you will learn how to use the R function table() to count the number of occurrences in a column.
 Moreover, we will also use the function count() from the package dplyr.
 First, we start by installing dplyr and then we import example data from a CSV file.
-Second, we will start looking at the table() function and how we can use it to count distinct occurrences.
-Here we will also have a look at how we can calculate the relative frequencies of factor levels.
+Second, we will begin looking at the table() function and how to use it to count distinct occurrences.
+Here, we will also look at how we can calculate the relative frequencies of factor levels.

-In the next section, you are going to learn how to install dplyr.
-Of course, if you prefer to use table() you can jump to this section, directly.
+In the next section, you will learn how to install dplyr.
+Of course, if you prefer table(), you can jump to this section directly.

 Installing dplyr